cg-alves/CGA-Plugin-Helper/README.md

-# Pragmatica Plugin Helper
+# CGA Plugin Helper
 A Wordpress Plugin Helper, designed to help the end user install plugins.
-Powered by: [Pragmática, Lda](https://pragmatica.pt/).

 ## Features
 The Pragmatica Plugin Helper is a plugin designed for end-users and sys-admins alike.